oduortoni/prototyping/README.md

 go run .
 ```

-Go to your web browser and type in the url
+Go to your web browser and type

 ```plaintext
 http://localhost:4500/